 Eco friendly homes are coming in vogue for those with a green persuasion.
-Whether it's because folk are seriously interested in saving the planet for their grandchildren, or simply to keep up with the Jones, it makes no difference; an investment in environmentally friendly houses makes good economic sense.
+Whether it's because folk are seriously interested in saving the planet for their grandchildren, or simply to keep up with the Jones, it makes no difference; an investment in environmentally friendly houses and gardens makes good economic sense.

 Then of course with the prices of utilities soaring for the home owner in many parts of the world, investing in green technology makes a lot of sense.